Orthodontic Disorders

 Protruded (stick out) upper front teeth - Increased Overjet

-Protruded upper front teeth (upper front teeth extending too far forward) are prone to trauma and fracture*.
-This may indicate disproportionate upper and lower jaw growth (small lower jaw).
-Protruded upper front teeth are often associated with a smaller lower jaw.
-Thumb and finger sucking habits can cause a protrusion of the upper front teeth.
+Protruded upper front teeth (where the upper front teeth extend too far forward) are more prone to trauma and fracture.
+This condition often indicates an imbalance in jaw growth, typically involving a smaller lower jaw.
+Thumb and finger sucking habits can also contribute to the protrusion of the upper front teeth.*

 *An investigation into the association between facial profile and maxillary incisor trauma, a clinical non-radiographic study (Dent Traumatol.
-2010 Oct;26(5):403-8.)
+2010;26(5):403-8.)

 *The association between orthodontic treatment need and maxillary incisor trauma, a retrospective clinical study (Oral Surg Oral Med Oral Pathol Oral Radiol Endod.
-2011 Dec;112(6):e75-80.)
+2011;112(6):e75-80.)

 Before & After